 Can You Extend a Lease in Gibraltar?

-Lease extension is possible in Gibraltar, but it's not as straightforward as in England and Wales where statutory rights exist.
+Lease extension is possible in Gibraltar, but it is not as straightforward as in England and Wales where statutory rights exist.
 In Gibraltar, extending a lease requires negotiation with the freeholder and will involve legal costs on both sides.

 What Should Your Solicitor Check Before You Buy?